Military recruitment: Application process

 Typically, candidates for military employment apply online or at a recruitment centre.

 Many eligibility criteria normally apply, which may be related to age, nationality, height and weight (body mass index), medical history, psychiatric history, illicit drug use, criminal record, academic results, proof of identity, satisfactory references, and whether any tattoos are visible.
-A minimum standard of academic attainment may be required for entry, for certain technical roles, or for entry to train for a leadership position as a commissioned officer.
+A minimum standard of academic attainment may be required for entry, for certain technical roles, or for entry to train for a leadership position as an commissioned officer.
 Candidates who meet the criteria will normally also undergo aptitude test, medical examination, psychological interview, job interview and fitness assessment.

 Depending on whether the application criteria are met, and depending also on which military units have vacancies for new recruits, candidates may or may not be offered a job in a certain role or roles.
 Candidates who accept a job offer then wait for their recruit training to begin.
 Either at or before the start of their training, candidates swear or affirm an oath of allegiance and/or sign their joining papers.

 The period between the initial application to swearing the oath may be several weeks or months.
 During this time many candidates drop out.
 For example, in 2017 about 1 in 20 applicants to the British Army were eventually enlisted.

 Most state armed forces that enlist minors (persons under the age of 18) are required by law to obtain the informed consent of one or both parents or legal guardians before their child's enlistment can take place.
 In practice, consent is indicated on a form, which parents/guardians sign.

 Once enlistment has taken place, recruits are subject to military terms of service and begin their initial training.